shalininegi/quindar-platform/intro.md

 ```
 (Note: since there are two chunks of .js file calls, we have two different minified files quindar-scripts.min.js and
 quindar-scripts2.min.js.
 It also should be noted the second chunk of .js file calls has a .css file call in the middle,
-so one sets of "build-/build" should be placed on either side of the .css file call which can be left alone.)
+so one sets of "build-/build" should be placed on either side of the .css file call which can be left alone.Furthermore, the call to Roboto should not be concatenated and should be left alone.)

 Everything is ready to go.
 Make sure you have built app by running ./buildme.sh, then try your first grunt call:
 ```